 They can handle temperatures that are higher than this.
 What they don’t do well with, however, is when the room dips below 12 degrees Celsius.
 This is when you’ll see damage to the leaves.

 A quick fix to this problem is to close all windows whenever it is too cold.

-This might make you assume that these floras should be placed in a humid home.
+This might make you assume these floras should be in a humid home.

 Fortunately, this isn’t the case!
 On the contrary, they’ll be just fine with the moisture content found in most homes.
 This is at about 40 percent.

 The only real harm is when your home’s humidity is below average.

 If this happens, you’ll notice the leaves start to take on a brown coloration.

 Fertilize a Mass Cane plant using a liquid fertilizer at half strength during the growing season in spring and summer.